Floating Conditions, Weather and Forecast for Eminence, Missouri

 Please call us for availability.
 We are located about 150 yards north of the Jacks Fork River, and we have walking access to the river.
 Our rates reflect the fact that we are not on the banks of the river.

 Check out our policies page to see if Shady Lane Cabins is the right place for you and your group.
 We have a handful of policies - no loud music anytime & music off at sunset, quiet hours 10 pm to 6 am, No Fireworks, and a handful of other rules - and they are strictly enforced.
 PLEASE leave your stereos and boomboxes at home - music, even at modest volumes, is our Number One complaint since all of us do not like, nor appreciate, the same types of music.
 Examples - We get complaints about Country & Western music, and we had a complaint about "disco music" a few years ago (hated disco music in the 70's, and still hates it).
 Call for suggestions of a few places nearby that tolerate a little more noise than we do.

 Please join us in welcoming Eagle Falls Ranch Zipline Adventures to Eminence.
-This is the first zipline in the great state of Missouri, and at 4,000 feet in length, it is one of the top ranked ziplines in the country - both for length and adventure !!!
-Eagle Falls added a zorb ball a few years ago, and are added a petting zoo for the 2013 season.
+This is the first zipline in the great state of Missouri, and at 4,000 feet in length, it is one of the top ranked ziplines in the state - both for length and adventure !!!
+Eagle Falls added a petting zoo in 2013.
 If you're looking for new things to do while you are in Eminence, add this one to your outdoor adventure list !!!